Jewels of Anne of Denmark: Disposal of a royal collection

-In her lifetime, Anne give jewels to her friends and supporters.
+In her lifetime, Anne gave jewels to her friends and supporters.
 Jewels and lockets that were gifts from Anne of Denmark are mentioned in wills and inventories.
 In 1640 the Laird of Glenorchy at Balloch Castle had a "round jewell of gold sett with precious stanes conteining twentie nyne diamonds and four great rubbies, quhilk [which] Queene Anna of worthie memorie Queene of Great Britane France and Irland gave to umquhill [the late] Sir Duncane Campbell of Glenurquhy.
 Item ane gold ring sett with ane great diamond schapine [shaped] lyke a heart and four uther small diamonds, quhilk the said Queene Anna of worthie memorie gave to the said Sir Duncane".
 Anne of Denmark sent the "round jewel" to the Laird of Glenorchy in 1607 to wear in his hat.

 She did not leave a will bequeathing her jewels.
 In the years before her death, Prince Charles asked her to make her will, leaving her jewels to him, which did not please King James at all.
 The lawyer Edward Coke made a note at Denmark House on 19 January 1619 that she wished her "rich stuff, jewels, and plate" to be annexed to the crown, added to the Crown Jewels.

 An inventory of her jewels and plate was made after her death by Sir Lionel Cranfield on 19 April 1619.
 Anne had played the virginals, and the case of one instrument at Denmark House was made of green velvet embroidered with pearls.
 Soon after the inventory was made, the queen's French page Piero Hugon and the "Dutch maid Anna" were taken to the Tower of London accused of stealing jewels.
 George Heriot produced "models" or drawings of missing jewels which he had supplied to the queen, said to be worth £63,000.
-The goldsmith and financier Peter Vanlore advanced £18,000 on some of the remaining jewels to pay the costs of the king's summer progress.

-King James directed his officers to sell some minor items from Anne's collection and wardrobe in July 1619, including fabrics and gowns that had belonged to former queens.
+King James decided to sell around £20,000 worth of the jewels to help fund his progress in the summer of 1619.
+The goldsmith and financier Peter Vanlore advanced £18,000 on some of the jewels.
+The best pearls and other rare jewels including a carcanet collar of round and long pearls were retained.
+James directed his officers to sell some minor items from Anne's collection and wardrobe in July 1619, including fabrics and gowns that had belonged to former queens.
 Some "jewels, precious stones, plate, and ornaments" had already been sold.
 The next sales were to include "loose and ragged pearls, some parcels of silver plate, together with broken and ends of silver, linen which hath been much worn, cabinets, remnants of stuff of all sorts, old robes and garments of former queens of this realm".
-Anne's collection also included some of the clothes of Henry VIII.
+Anne's collection had included some of the clothes of Henry VIII.